Sunil777/Ansible_aws_infra/README.md

 # Overview: Ansible_aws_infra

 BCP is a necessary approach for all organization.
-Before using this playbook kindly check have we can take snapshot of ec2 [SNAPSHOT](https://github.com/Sunil777/AWS_EC2_SNAPSHOT/)
+Before using this playbook kindly check Snapshot process of EC2[SNAPSHOT](https://github.com/Sunil777/AWS_EC2_SNAPSHOT/).
 - - - -
 # Usage